 - go pale

-If this happens, you must eat or drink something sugary straight away.
+If this happens, eat or drink something sugary straight away.
 Then eat something containing long-lasting carbohydrates such as a sandwich, some toast or a piece of fruit.
-Test your blood glucose level to see whether it's returning to normal.
-If it's not, call for emergency help immediately.
+Test your blood glucose level to see if it's returning to normal.
+Your blood glucose level should start going back to normal within 15 minutes of you eating or drinking something.
+If it doesn’t and you still have symptoms of hypoglycaemia, call for emergency help immediately.

-You can continue to drive a car, motorcycle, heavy goods vehicle (HGV) or a passenger vehicle (such as a minibus) if you have type 2 diabetes.
-However, you need to contact the Driver and Vehicle Licensing Agency (DVLA) if you take certain medicines.
-For example, you’ll need to contact the DVLA if you take insulin or a sulphonylurea medicine (eg gliclazide) and drive a HGV or passenger vehicle.
+You should be able to continue to drive if you have type 2 diabetes.
+But you need to contact the Driver and Vehicle Licensing Agency (DVLA) if you take certain medicines or have any diabetes complications.

 To reduce your risk of developing hypoglycaemia while driving, you should always: